austinli246/sorting-runtime/README.md

 {
     if (l < r)
     {
-        // Same as (l+r)/2, but avoids
-        // overflow for large l and h

         int m = l + (r - l) / 2;

         //sort first and second half